Text-based automatic personality prediction: A bibliographic review: Introduction

 Automatic Personality Prediction (or Perception) (APP) is the automatic prediction of the personality of individuals and usually done by computers.
 With the increasing variety of data types available for analysing the personality of people, aspects of view to APP increases likewise.
 In this point of view to the assortment of APP, data types can be named as: speech \cite{Jothilakshmi2017,Su2018,Gilpin2018,Mohammadi2012}, image \cite{Sang2016,Allen2016,Chaudhari2019,Lokhande2017}, video \cite{Kindiroglu2017,Aslan2019}, text \cite{Ramezani2020,Han2020,Xue2021}, social media activities \cite{Zhu2020,tadesse_2018,Lima2014}, touch screen interaction \cite{kuster2018,roy_roy_sinha_2018}, and so on.
 Also, each of these has subsets and divisions of text-based APP which can be mentioned are email \cite{Shen2013}, SMS \cite{Yakoub2015}, and tweets \& posts on social media \cite{Arnoux2017}.
 Thereby, the key standpoint of this study is analysing APP methods through text data type and NLP.

 Personality should be measured and classified to make it more comparative, and this goes back to psychology.
 Psychologist put forward many personality trait models; such as Allport's trait theory \cite{Allport1937}, Cattell's 16 Factor Model \cite{Cattell1970} (Table \ref{tbl:cattel16-overview} shows characteristics of traits), Eysenck Personality Questionnaire(EPQ) \cite{Eysenck1975}, Myers-Briggs Type Indicator (MBTI) \cite{Briggs1976}, and Big Five \cite{P.John1999}.
 Among these, two models; MBTI and Big Five are popular and widely used models, especially in APPs.
 MBTI has four main dimensions, Introversion versus Extraversion (I-E), Sensing versus iNtuiting (S-N), Thinking versus Feeling (T-F), and Judging versus Perceiving (J-P), that each people categorized in two dimensions.
 Figure \ref{fig:mbti-overview} defines each MBTI dimension characteristics.
 The second popular personality model is Big Five.
 This model consists of five traits, and people may get in one or more trait.
 Also, two different approaches are taken thus binary modelling (0 and 1 for each trait) or continuous modelling (each trait get a value in range 0 to 1); those two approaches are being used in APP datasets.
 Openness, Conscientiousness, Extroversion, Agreeableness, and Neuroticism are traits of Big Five which are called OCEAN in abbreviative.
 Table \ref{tbl:big_five_overview} illustrates characteristics in each OCEAN trait.
+Without any doubt, from the psychological perspective, there are several drawbacks in current APP methods that basically refer to the existing datasets like, assigning binary labels to individuals’ personality traits which are considered as a continuum.
+Obviously, having comprehensive datasets would remove such drawbacks and improve the performance of APP.